 Why Choose Fair Trade Coffee?

-Also, when coffee farmers are paid fairly, they do not need to plant more coffee crops and cut down precious forests in the process to meet the growing demand for coffee worldwide.
+Also, when coffee farmers are paid fairly, they don’t need to plant more coffee crops and cut down precious forests in the process to meet the growing demand for coffee worldwide.

 Coffee farmers in the Americas, particularly in coffee-dense nations like Peru, also lack agricultural technology to help them make farming easier.
-Despite these hardships, many coffee farmers in developing countries face traders who offer them below fair wages for their labor.
+Despite these hardships, many coffee farmers in developing countries face traders who offer them below-fair wages for their labor.

 When more people buy fair trade coffee, more coffee farmers benefit and realize a better quality of life for their families.
 This allows them to have the financial stability and independence they need.
-It also breaks the dangerous cycle of dependence on intermediaries who do not act in their best interest.
+It also breaks the dangerous cycle of dependence on intermediaries who don’t act in their best interest.